Documents Needed to File an OJCC Case:

 Practical Tips for Organizing Your Documents

 Collect all employment documents such as recent pay stubs, contracts, or tax records.
-If anything is missing, contact your employer or HR department as early as
+If anything is missing, contact your employer or HR department as early as possible or let an experienced workers’ compensation attorney submit a request to produce directly to the employer/carrier.

 Label and scan everything so your documents are easy to locate and ready for electronic submission.
-Keeping digital copies also protects against loss or damage
+Keeping digital copies also protects against loss or damage of originals.

 Common Filing Mistakes to Avoid with the OJCC